Najm al-Din Yousefi

-Dr. Najm al-Din Yousefi’s current research addresses the intersection of knowledge and society in early Islamic history.
-The scope of knowledge in his research varies from technical know-how such as administrative skills to political wisdom such as adab and Mirrors for Princes to religious knowledge such as Prophetic tradition (Sunna) and law.
-Administration of land tax under the Umayyads (661-750) and early Abbasids (750-833) constitutes a major focus of his research program.
-Dr. Yousefi’s investigation of knowledge production demonstrates that religious and secular knowledge in early Islamic history have evolved in such a way as to advance their desired social order.
-His current research examines Islamic law of taxation and changes introduced to this dynamic body of law in the first two centuries of Islam.
+Dr. Najm al-Din Yousefi’s research addresses the intersection of knowledge and society in early Islamic history.
+The scope of knowledge in his research varies from technical know-how (e.g., administrative skills) to political wisdom (e.g., adab, Mirror for Princes) to religious knowledge (e.g., Islamic law and Prophetic tradition).
+Administration of land tax under the Umayyads (661-750) and early Abbasids (750-833) constitutes a major focus of his research.
+In addition, Dr. Yousefi studies state-clergy relations in early twentieth-century Iran during the transition from the Qajars (1789-1925) to the Pahlavi dynasty (1925-1979).

 “Islam without Fuqahāʾ: Ibn al-Muqaffaʿ and his Perso-Islamic Solution to the Caliphate’s Crisis of Political Legitimacy (70–142 AH/690–760 CE)” Iranian Studies 50 (March 2017) published online October 2015 (DOI: 10.1080/00210862.2015.1073912).

 Review of Robert G. Hoyland, In God’s Path: The Arab Conquests and the Creation of an Islamic Empire (New York, NY: Oxford University Press, 2015) Review of Middle East Studies 49:2 (2015): 198–200.

 Review of Jocelyne Cesari, Why the West Fears Islam: An Exploration of Muslims in Liberal Democracies, Culture and Religion in International Relations (New York: Palgrave Macmillan, 2013) Sociology of Islam 2:2 (2014) 99–101.